hobbes7878/data-driven-journalism/final-project.md

 Your final project in this class will be due **by noon on Monday, May 8.**

 You will write a comprehensive data diary.
 Use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and name the file `diary.md`.
+It will have two parts.

 #### Part 1